dativebase/dative/README.md

 ## For Developers

-Dative is open source, just beginning, and under active development.
+Dative is open source and under active development.

 ### Technologies